fionaoriordan/MLS_Project/README.md

 10. server.py

 ## Overview
 This project consists of four models: Linear, Polynominal 2 Degrees, Polynominal 3 degrees and finally a Keras model.
+Each of the four models predict power generated based on wind speed entered.

 ## Cloning the repository